TravyGrain29/Panasonic-CRT-YUV-PCB/README.md

 # Panasonic-CRT-YUV-PCB
 Disclaimer: I'm not a professional, this was a side project I completed for fun.
-Feel free to make any adjustment and improvements.
+Feel free to make any adjustments or improvements.

 CRT Model: Panasonic TC-21PM50A